 Kay Parris Magnolia has much smaller leaves than the two listed above.
 The leaves are bright green and glossy, with a velvety underside and wavy edges that create an interesting shape.
 Hardy in Zones 6-9.

-Best Magnolias for a Small Spaces:
+Best Magnolias for a Small Space

 If you want to grow a magnolia but don’t have a lot of extra room, the Little Gem Dwarf Southern Magnolia is for you!
 It is bred specifically for container gardening, so you can get the beauty of a magnolia with whatever space limits you have.
 Hardy in Zones 7-9.